-We maintain a strong focus on continued employability and seek to minimise the impact on those affected by organisational restructures and retrenchments.
-Such employees are supported in the search for alternative employment within our business, in the first instance, or via outplacement services, for those whose roles have become redundant.
-Our outplacement providers are available to employees and provide services such as career goal setting, job search strategy development, access to office support and comprehensive research facilities, group workshop and seminar programs, small business advisory services and expert advice on money matters.
+We maintain a strong focus on continued employability and seek to minimise the impact on those affected by organisational change, restructures and retrenchments.
+Our people are supported in the search for alternative employment within our business, in the first instance, or via outplacement services, for those whose roles have become redundant.
+Our outplacement providers are available to our people and provide services such as career goal setting, job search strategy development, access to office support and comprehensive research facilities, group workshop and seminar programs, small business advisory services and expert advice on money matters.
+Our Employee Assistance Program is also available to help people transitioning out of Stockland in these circumstances.